Jianing-Mao/OCTA_MC/README.md

-### Official implementation of "Monte Carlo-based realistic simulator of optical coherence tomography angiography"
+### Official implementation of "Monte Carlo-based realistic simulation of optical coherence tomography angiography"

 ## Get Started
 The code is builded in MATLAB R2020a and ANSI C. Please install the [MatScat](https://ww2.mathworks.cn/matlabcentral/fileexchange/36831-matscat) in your MATLAB.